 In melting material the structural changes largely depend on the weight that is supported by the melting area.
 When combustion starts from the top of an area we assume that there is no weight supported and the structural changes can be ignored.
+When combustion starts from the middle or bottom, the weight effect causes a significant shape change.
+We model this by applying the following calculations to the area outside of the Combustion Ready Boundary and above the ignition point.

-We use the Block Sampling Method described in Amarasinghe and Parberry [4].
+We use the Block Sampling Method described in Amarasinghe and Parberry [3].
 We construct a bounding box around the object, and then decompose it into a grid of smaller axially aligned bounding boxes which we shall call blocks.
 Define the weight of a block to be the number of vertices inside it.
 We keep track of the orientation of each block as a triple of Euler angles.
 Weights of the blocks are decided according to the number of vertices inside it.
 Empty blocks of weight zero are discarded.